 Minneapolis – (August 28, 2019) – PURIS, the largest North American producer of pea protein, has received an additional $75 million investment from Cargill.
 The investment grants PURIS the ability to support and partner with more farmers in the Midwest and more than double its procurement of dry yellow field pea acres to supply their existing 200,000-square-foot facility in Dawson, MN.
-This investment will ensure PURIS can expand their network of non-GMO and organic producers to keep up with the ever-increasing demand for pea protein isolate, pea starches, and pea fibers all grown and manufactured in the USA.
+This investment will ensure PURIS can expand their network of non-GMO and organic producers to keep up with the ever-increasing demand for pea protein isolate, pea starches, and pea fibers are all available as grown and manufactured in the USA.

 “The additional investment from our Cargill partners will allow us to increase production of our PURIS pea protein isolate in the Midwest.
 As a result, a large increase in yellow field pea contract production acres will be key for PURIS' supply chain.
 PURIS is excited to be able to expand relationships with Midwest producers to create a sustainable food future,” said Jordan Atchison, PURIS Grains President.